thurn/violet/notes/equipment.md

 - Second skin, uniform gray color, grants "iron body" spell effect
 - Second skin, supportive, slightly tacky, bonus to tumble checks
 - Second skin, faint blue cast, translucent, all random numeric effects of spells targeting you are minimized
+- Second skin, pale blue flow, extra powr points per day and spell resistance 21
+- Second skin, midnight-blue, highlighted with red spiderweb pattern, large black-rimmed eyes.
+Bonus to climb, move on water, fire webs at enemies.
+- Seocond skin, body appears rough, cracked, covered with blemishes.
+Heals 5 damage per minute.
+Regrows lost body parts.
+- Supple leather quiver, festooned with arcane symbols.
+Imbues ammunition with extra damage of a given energy type.
+- Bright yellow crystal globe, faintly warm to the touch.
+Continuously sheds bright light.
+Spend charges to create a ray of pure light which damages undead, recharge with a light spell or turn undead ability.
+- Vial, light gray liquid.
+Curling layers of lighter and darker colors, as if wrinkled.
+Skin turns gray, enhancement bonus to natural armor, bonus to attack rolls.
+- Dawn motifs on a leather-wrapped rod.
+Heals physical ability damage (str, dex, con).
+- Fragile in apperance, rod shaped like a thin ladder.
+Allows "jump" and "knock" spells and create a spherical ward that repels water.
+- Black iron rod, 18 inches long, hums with suppressed power.
+Activate for blade of force, blast of force, or wall of force.
+- 2-foot-long rod of steel-hard ice-blue glass, bound with iron bands.
+Emits a beam of cold that deals cold damage and extinguishes fire, freezes water.
+- Spiral groove runs the length of gray lacquered wooded rod.
+Instills clumsiness in nearby creature, drops everything it holds.
+- Star white ivory scepter adorned with carvings, twine to form a complex design.
+Deals damage to creatures that are already damaged.
+- Steel rod, looks like a length of thick chain, links fixed in place.
+Reflects next three levels of spells that target you.
+Turning a spell changes the rod's color to the color of its school.
+With divine connection, reflects 9 levels and gives improved counterspell feat.